 IDs format

 In GFD.147, IDs are URI.
 Once a decision about what a URI is has been taken, there must be a canonical way of building these IDs in a correct and unified way across EGI middlewares.
 The document seems not to care about this detail, and it even suggests NOT to use URI

+SB: I agree that it would be desirable for the GLUE Working Group to define a format for IDs which guarantees uniqueness, and I’ll add a comment that if such a format is defined it should be used.

 in the case of AdminDomain IDs, thus breaking GLUE2 standard.
 NorduGrid opinion is that enforcing a standard means follow its recommendation, and not twisting them to some existing situation.

+SB: IDs for AdminDomains and UserDomains (site and VO names) are defined by existing practice over many years and their use is widespread in existing middleware and operational tools.
+It is not practical to change that.

 The most important thing for IDs is their persistency, as they are basically keys of a distributed database.
 Persistency is poorly defined in page 10 as a “reasonable choice”.

+SB: I don’t see an easy way to give concrete guidelines for persistency; the requirements are defined by their use in external services rather than from the information system itself, However, our experience with GLUE 1 is that this has not led to any particular problems in practice.

 ARC developers think that is EGI crucial task to define the operational aspects of such persistency, i.e. duration of a Service ID and conditions to which the ID is subject to change in a very detailed way.